Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Results

 \subsection{Sun shadow as a function of mass number}

-In Figure \ref{fig:Dez15_40TeV_alle_teilchensorten}, the shadow for December 2015 can be seen at $E=40\,\mathrm{TeV}$ and for all different nuclei that were simulated.
+In Fig.~\ref{fig:Dez15_40TeV_alle_teilchensorten}, the shadow for December 2015 can be seen at \mbox{$E=40$\,TeV} and for all different nuclei that were simulated.
 As expected, the deflection of particles increases with increasing atomic number (decreasing rigidity).

-In Figure \ref{fig:s_all_proton_iron} the ratio $s$ can be seen for pure proton, pure iron, and a mixed composition according to the \textit{HGm} model for the years from 2007 through 2017.
-Some obvious features can be seen from the Figures: First of all, as expected, the hydrogen shadow is much more focused and less fragmented as compared to the heavier components.
+In Fig.~\ref{fig:s_all_proton_iron} the ratio $s$ can be seen for pure proton, pure iron, and a mixed composition according to the HGm model for the years from 2007 through 2017.
+Some obvious features can be seen from the figures: First of all, as expected, the hydrogen shadow is much more focused and less fragmented as compared to the heavier components.
 Fragmentation and spread is increasing with increasing charge $Z$.
-The full shadow plots, displayed in the appendix in Figures \ref{fig:sunshadow_2007_to_2017_proton_only} and \ref{fig:sunshadow_2007_to_2017_iron_only} also reveal that the measure for the shadow, $s$, is globally smaller for iron than for proton.
+The full shadow plots, displayed in the appendix in Figs.~\ref{fig:sunshadow_2007_to_2017_proton_only} and \ref{fig:sunshadow_2007_to_2017_iron_only}, also reveal that the measure for the shadow, $s$, is globally smaller for iron than for proton.
 In addition, the differences between the seasons are less pronounced for iron than for protons.
-The picture expected in the real world is expected to be proton-dominated up to PeV-energies, as the cosmic-ray spectrum itself is dominated by hydrogen.
-A detailed investigation of the \textit{true} Sun shadow follows in the following sub-sections.
+The picture in the real world is expected to be proton-dominated up to PeV-energies, as the cosmic-ray spectrum itself is dominated by hydrogen \citep{wiebel_sooth1998}.
+A detailed investigation of the ``true'' Sun shadow is presented in the following subsections.